Risk Management Tools & Resources

 Laura M. Cascella, MA, CPHRM

-Patient falls continue to represent a vexing and persistent problem for hospitals.
+Patient falls are a vexing and persistent problem for hospitals.
 A collaborative publication from The Joint Commission, the Health Research and Educational Trust, and the American Hospital Association notes that “Despite long-term and widespread attention to fall prevention, patients continue to fall, and many of these falls result in injury.”1

 4. Teach patients when and how to properly use the call system; ask them to demonstrate their understanding of how the system works.
-Make sure that the controls for the call system are within the patient’s reach.
+Make sure that the controls for the call system are within each patient’s reach.

 6. Install sturdy handrails in patient rooms, bathrooms, and hallways.